ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Merit - What YOU Have Done
+# What YOU Have Done

 The contributions **you** have brought to the specific project, as defined in the **context of that project** by its community.